bytedeck/bytedeck/Installation.md

-# Hackerspace installation instructions for students
+# Hackerspace installation from scratch (instructions for students)
 LMS for Timberline Secondary School's Digital Hackerspace

 #### Preparation